Realignment of the charge-density wave in TiSe$_2$ by variation of the conduction band population: Experimental

 The TiSe$_2$ single crystals studied here were grown by chemical vapour transport \cite{May_growth_conditions} using iodine as transport gas.
 Samples were cleaved in situ under UHV conditions.
 The ARPES experiments were carried out at the Beamline for Education and Scientific Training \cite{BEAST} at the synchrotron light source BESSY II with an energy resolution of 25\,meV and an angular resolution of $0.1\,^\circ$.
-Temperatures ranged from 20\,K to 300\,K and the photon energy of $h\nu=22\,\mbox{eV}$, which probes the electronic structure around the high symmetric points $A$ and $L$, was used, scanning along the \textit{A-L} direction.
+Temperatures ranged from 20\,K to 300\,K and the photon energies of $h\nu=$22(31)\,eV, which probe the electronic structure around the high symmetric points $A$ and $L$ ($\mathit{\Gamma}$ and $M$), was used, scanning along the \textit{A-L} ($\mathit{\Gamma}-M$) direction.
 The water adsorption was inspired by previous experiments \cite{karschnick_adsorbate_1985,Rasch_PRL} demonstrating the reversible enhancement of the Ti \textit{3d} emission by physisorbed water.
 H$_2$O vapour was introduced into a dedicated UHV chamber on the cleaved samples at room temperature, resulting in a well-defined exposure on the surface, which was conserved upon transfer to the photoemission chamber.
 The adsorbed water creates a ``Schottky-like'' contact \cite{Rasch_PRL} inducing excess charge at the surface region, which is exactly the region probed by ARPES in the UV regime.
-Basically, this effect is caused by the dipole moment of the H$_2$O molecules on the surface bending the bands and inducing a consecutive population of unfilled states.
 Due to the layered structure of TiSe$_2$, free of surface states, the H$_2$O molecules are only physisorbed on the surface and a saturation of the population is found at an exposure corresponding to one monolayer of H$_2$O on the surface \cite{Rasch_PRL}.
+The mechanism is similar to electrostatic charge doping employed to induce phase transitions in MoS$_2$ by the application of an electric field via a gate electrode \cite{Biscaras_electrostatic_doping_MoS2_2015}.